Story

 Alexander Neibaur, Diary, LDS Archives, Pg.
 16

 [June] 8.
 City council.
-Mr. Peck stated Jackson wanted him to engage in the Bogus Business.
-Refused.
-Joseph Smith would be the last man he would name it to.
+Mr. Peck stated Jackson wanted him to

 Alexander Neibaur, Diary, LDS Archives, Pg.
 16